 Once you have completed your renovations and passed any necessary inspections, it’s time to put the house back on the market.

-Once again, you should work with a Realtor with experience in investment properties.
-They will know how to properly market your home to highlight the work you’ve done and any new features that you may have added.
+Once again, you should work with a realtor with experience in investment properties.
+They will know how to market your home to highlight the work you’ve done and any new features that you may have added.

 - Money paid to contractors